thecats1105/smi2ass/README.md

 ## Fixing a bad SAMI file

-`smi2ass` will not output anything if the conversion went OK.
-It prints the problematic SAMI fragment if it failed the conversion, so you can find the location of the problem in your `.smi` file, fix it and run again:
+`smi2ass` will output current file name working.
+If prints the problematic SAMI fragment if it failed the conversion, so you can find the location of the problem in your `.smi` file, fix it and run again:

 ```